reymon359/book-sentences/books/your-erroneous-zones/README.md

 Get rid of the idea that you can’t try out new and doubtful behavior.
 You can if you choose to.

+### Openness to New Experiences

+If you believe in yourself fully, no activity is beyond your potential.

+The entire gamut of human experience is yours to enjoy, once you decide to venture into territory where you don’t have guarantees.

+People who are regarded as geniuses... ...They weren’t people who could do only one thing well.
+They weren’t individuals who avoided the unknown... ...were pioneers, adventurers into new, unreliable areas.

+> “Nothing human is alien to me.”
+> -Albert Schweitzer, another Renaissance Man

+Look at yourself with new eyes, and open yourself up to experiences that you’ve never even considered as a part of your own human potential.

+Opening yourself up to new experiences means surrendering the notion that it is better to tolerate something familiar than to work at changing it because change is fraught with uncertainty.

+You stand a much better chance of avoiding psychological collapse if you eliminate some of the routine and sameness in your life.

+Boredom is debilitating and psychologically unhealthy.

+The “if it’s unusual I must stay away from it” mentality inhibits your openness to new experiences.

+There are uncountable activities and people who are considered taboo merely because they are unknown.

+You may also believe that you must have a reason for doing something; otherwise what’s the point of doing it?
+Balderdash!
+You can do anything you want just because you want to, and for no other reason.

+You don’t need a reason for anything that you do.

+Looking for a reason for everything is the kind of thinking that keeps you from new and exciting experiences.

+As a child you could play... ...for an hour, for no reason but that you liked it... ...Why?
+Because you wanted to.
+But as an adult, you have to come up with a good reason for things.

+Passion for reasons keeps you from opening up and growing.

+You can do whatever you want because you want to and for no other reason.

+### Rigidity vs. Spontaneity

 ## 7 Breaking the Barrier of Convention